Testicle Injury FAQ

 - Take a painkiller such as ibuprofen or acetaminophen to help get rid of the pain.

-- Use an ice pack on the area to help prevent swelling and ease pain.
+- Use an ice pack on the area -- not directly on the skin -- to help prevent swelling and ease pain.

 - Place a rolled-up towel under the testicle when you lie down.